BenAgro314/engsci_vault/BME205/BME205 Week 2 Review.md

 Microfilaments | helical chains | contractile mechanisms Intermediate Filaments | threadlike proteins | resistance of mechanical stress

+##### Transport of vesicles down microtubules
+- the centrioles form microtubules, which are made of **tubulin proteins**
+- microtubules radiate away from centrioles with their plus end far away and minus end at the centriole
+- Motor molecules attach to, and move along, the microtubules
+- kinesin can only move towards plus end
+- dynein can only move towards the minus end

 **Organelle expression varies between cells:**
 ![[Pasted image 20210226210754.png]]
 Pancratic exocrine cells create insulin and other proteins, so they have lots of RER.
 Liver hepatocyte play roles in metabolism and detoxification, hence they have lysosomes, peroxisomes, and lots of mitochondria.